 - i.
-Two lawsuits regarding ITX / OMV, Axtel is considered an interested third party. - ii.
-January 2018: The Company was notified of two lawsuits, against the rates for the year 2018, determined by the IFT - iii.
-Current status: The OMV trial in the first instance, and the ITX trial in the second instance.
-Given the precedents resolved by the SCJN, added to the various litigations that Telmex/Telnor have presented and where Axtel's interests have prevailed, the matter is projected as favorable.
+A lawsuit regarding ITX / OMV, Axtel is considered an interested third party. - ii.
+January 2018: The Company was notified of two lawsuits, against the rates for the year 2018, determined by the IFT iii.
+Current status: The OMV trial in the first instance is ongoing, and the ITX trial was concluded definitively in a favorable sense.

 - i.
-Two lawsuits regarding ITX / OMV, Axtel is considered an interested third party. - ii.
+A lawsuit regarding ITX / OMV, Axtel is considered an interested third party. - ii.
 January 2019: The Company was notified of two lawsuits, against the rates for the 2019 period, determined by the IFT - iii.
-Current status: In the second instance, a lawsuit was filed against the ITX tariff, and in which the suspension instructed by the SCJN was lifted, while the trial related to OMV is suspended in the first instance.
-Given the precedents resolved by the SCJN, added to the various litigations that Telmex/Telnor have presented and where Axtel's interests have prevailed, the matter is projected as favorable.
+Current status: The writ filed against the ITX tariff was concluded definitely in a favorable sense, while the trial related to OMV was renewed by the SCJN, so it continues its process.

 - i.
 A lawsuit regarding ITX / OMV, Axtel is considered an interested third party. - ii.
 January 2020: The Company was notified of one amparo lawsuit, against the rates for the 2020 period, determined by the IFT - iii.
 Current status: In first instance.
-Given the precedents resolved by the SCJN, added to the various litigations that Telmex/Telnor have presented and where Axtel's interests have prevailed, the matter is projected as favorable.